 - preempting the availability of materials to other users in any manner;

-- leaving unattended books, materials, or personal property on tables or in rooms for extended periods; all personal belongings should be taken when exiting the library; all library materials will be shelved daily;
+- leaving unattended personal property on tables or in rooms for extended periods.
+All personal belongings should be taken when exiting the library;

 - engaging in disruptive behavior or activities including, but not limited to, audible use of pagers, cellular phones, and dictation equipment; rowdiness; noise; and inappropriate sexual behavior;